Git PGP signed commit using Keybase.io

 Temporary disable Git commit sign

-If you temporarily lose access to your GPG password, you won’t be able to git commit.
+If you temporarily lose access to the GPG password, you won’t be able to git commit.
 A temporary workaround is to set

 git config commit.gpgsign false